elm-city-craftworks/course-001/PART_1.md

 * When executing shell commands from within a Ruby script, how can you capture what it writes to `STDOUT`?
 How do you go about capturing both `STDOUT` and `STDERR` streams?

+* How can you efficiently scan an input file to skip over empty lines of text without loading the entire file into memory first?

+* How would you go about parsing command line arguments that contain a mixture of flags and file arguments? (i.e. something like `ls -a -l foo/*.txt`)

+* What features are provided by Ruby's `String` class to help with fixed width text layouts? (i.e. right aligning a column of numbers, or left aligning a column of text with some whitespace after it to keep the total column width uniform)

+* Suppose your script encounters an error and has to terminate itself.
+What is the idiomatic Unix-style way of reporting that the command did not run successfully?

 ## Exercises